angx-system/angx-bridge/README.md

-angx-bridge carries ANGX feed updates over Reticulum when the internet is absent — LoRa, packet radio, satellite, whatever medium is actually available — hop by hop, to the nearest internet-connected device.
-That device injects the update into the Hypercore network.
+angx-bridge carries ANGX feed updates over Reticulum when the internet is absent — LoRa, packet radio, satellite, whatever medium is actually available — hop by hop, until they reach a device running both the ANGX client and angx-bridge with an internet connection.
+That device decodes the update and injects it into the Hypercore network.
 When internet returns, Hyperswarm resumes.
 The bridge steps aside.

 It does not change what is recorded.
 It does not decide what propagates.
 It moves the same signed feed by a different route when